 Food Preservation

-- NOTE: At this time, our office can only test gauges for Presto, National, Magic Seal, and Maid of Honor brand canners; the All American canner brand cannot be tested at our office.
+The Extension Winnebago County office offers free testing of pressure canner lids!
+At this time, our office can only test gauges for Presto, National, Magic Seal, and Maid of Honor brand canners.
+Please contact our Health & Well-Being Educator, Katie Jaegly, at katie.jaegly@wisc.edu to schedule an appointment.

-- It’s also a good idea to review the Using and Caring for a Pressure Canner publication by Extension.
+Using and Caring for a Pressure Canner

 Due to the nature of our work, immediate or same-day responses may not always be available.
-We encourage to you plan ahead and reach out with questions before you begin your food preservation process, and we wish you a safe and enjoyable food preservation season!
+We encourage you to plan ahead and reach out with questions before you begin your food preservation process, and we wish you a safe and enjoyable food preservation season!

 Extension Food Preservation Videos & Narrated PowerPoints